Global Asset Management Summit:

 - U.S. Congressional Staff focused on AI – invited

-– National Institute of Standards and Technology, Parastoo Delgoshaei, Research Engineer, invited
+Thomas, PhD, confirmed - National Institute of Standards and Technology, Parastoo Delgoshaei,

-– National Institute of Building Sciences, Jay Kline, Program Director, Digital Technologies
+Research Engineer, confirmed - National Institute of Building Sciences, Jay Kline, Digital

-– ALN White Paper on AI in IT presentation, confirmed
+Facilities - ALN White Paper on AI in IT: Doreena Beebe, Founder and CEO, Salus

-– ALN Member Case Studies as examples for federal exploration
+Strategy, Asset Centric, Kahua - ALN Member Case Studies as examples for federal exploration, Zahra

 April 30, 2026